-Data from the National Hospital Morbidity Database show that in 2011-12 to 2012-13 in the Northern Territory:
+Data from the National Hospital Morbidity Database show that in 2011-12 to 2012-13 in Victoria:

-- After adjusting for age, the rate of hospitalisation due to assault for Indigenous Australians was 25 per 1,000, compared with 1.4 per 1,000 for non-Indigenous Australians, 17.6 times the non-Indigenous rate.
-The rate difference was 24 per 1,000. - At the national level, the rate of hospitalisation due to assault for Indigenous Australians was 10 per 1,000, and the rate ratio was 13 (Table 2.10.21). - The rate ratio for Indigenous to non-Indigenous females was 63, compared to 9 for males (Table 2.10.21, Figure 2.10.1).
+- After adjusting for differences in age structure, the rate of hospitalisation for assault for Indigenous Australians was 3 per 1,000, compared with 0.6 per 1,000 for non-Indigenous Australians.
+Indigenous Australians were 4.9 times as likely as non-Indigenous Australians to be hospitalised due to assault.
+The rate difference was 2.5 per 1,000.
+At the national level, the rate of hospitalisation due to assault for Indigenous Australians was 10 per 1,000, and the rate ratio was 13. - The rate ratio for Indigenous to non-Indigenous females was 63, compared with 9 for males (Table 2.10.6, Figure 2.10.1).